sysmake/Zybo-Linux/README.md

   * u-boot : u-Boot from Xilinx.
  	     Please take a look at [GitHub](https://github.com/Xilinx/u-boot-xlnx) for more informations.
   * Vivado : Vivado project for hardware configuration.
-  * PrepareSystem : Configuration script for the system to install all neccessary packets and setup yocto.
   * uEnv.txt : Settings for u-boot.
   * PrepareSystem.sh : Use this script to setup the project to your system.
-It will install all necessary packages and environment variables.
+It will install all necessary packages and set the environment variables.

 ## History